ravikaanthe/MCP-MultiAgent-Framework/outputs/test-cases/authentication/AUTH-001-tests.md

 #### Test Steps:
 1. Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm
-2. Enter a valid username 'ficusroot' in the username field
+2. Enter valid username 'ficusroot'
-3. Enter a valid password 'katal@n@ravi' in the password field
+3. Enter valid password 'katal@n@ravi'
 4. Click the 'Log In' button
 5. Verify that the user is redirected to the account overview page (EXPECT: SUCCESS)
 6. Verify that the welcome message with the customer name is displayed
 7. Verify that the Accounts Overview section is displayed
 8. Verify that the available accounts are listed with account numbers and balances
-9. Verify that the right side navigation menu with banking options is visible
+9. Verify that the right-side navigation menu is displayed with banking options
-10. Verify that the Log Out link is displayed in the top navigation

 #### Assertions:
 - Validations are embedded in test steps with EXPECT markers